 You can run.
 But you can’t hide… When you’re listed on an XML Sitemap.

 Back in 2005, around the time when one of my favorite shows – The Office (US version), premiered on NBC, Google was busy introducing Sitemaps to the world.
 When the world wide web started getting loaded with websites that consisted of multiple webpages, search engine spider bots like Googlebot found it excruciating to understand which of those pages need to be indexed (listed).
 Enter Sitemaps.
 They help in relieving some stress off of search engines.
 Sitemaps also let you control the priorities of your pages, frequency of page changes and modified dates.
 Setting up XML sitemaps with Drupal 8 is easy and you can choose from Drupal sitemap modules like the Simple XML Sitemap module or the XML Sitemap module.

 What is a Sitemap?

 Sitemaps are XML (Extensible Markup Language) files that contain a list of all your webpages and their locations.
-Listing out all your URLs in a single Sitemap file ensures that search engines like Google, Yahoo, MSN, etc., ‘indexes’ your content that is ready to be seen by the world.
-Here is an example of our Sitemap -
+Listing out all your URLs in a single XML Sitemap file ensures that search engines like Google, Yahoo, MSN, etc., ‘indexes’ your content that is ready to be seen by the world.
+Here is an example of our XML Sitemap in Drupal -

 The <priority> element tells the crawlers how important that page is to your website with regards to all the other pages.
 You can set a priority that ranges between 0.0 to 1.0 with 1 being of highest importance.
 So how important sitemaps are for SEO?
-This question is often debatable but having a sitemap has proven to improve the time taken to crawl a website by Google/Yahoo bots.
+This question is often debatable but having a XML sitemap has proven to improve the time taken to crawl a website by Google/Yahoo bots.
 Admittedly, the faster your website is crawled the better chance it has at SERP ranking.

-Having said that, not all websites need a sitemap.
+Having said that, not all websites need a XML sitemap.
 Especially not if your website is small, not very complex and is well referenced through internal links.
 Here’s what Google has to say about this –

 Drupal XML Sitemap Modules